USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_gcc.md

 setenv CXX g++
 ```

-10. Run the configure command
+12. Run the configure command

 ```
 ./configure --prefix=$cwd/../netcdf-c-4.7.0-gcc9.1.0 --disable-netcdf-4 --disable-dap
 ```

-11. Check that the configure command worked correctly
+13. Check that the configure command worked correctly, then run the install command

 ```
 make check install
 ```

-12. Verify that the following message is obtained
+14. Verify that the following message is obtained

 ```
 | Congratulations!
 You have successfully installed netCDF!    |
 ```

-13. Change directories to one level up from your current directory
+15. Change directories to one level up from your current directory
 ```
 cd ..
 ```